KnowageLabs/Knowage-Documentation/functionalities-guide/basic-data-access/index.rst

 .. important::
          **Enterprise Edition**

-         If you purchased Knowage EE, the features marked with an asterics are available only in KnowageBD and KnowageSI products
+         If you purchased Knowage EE, the advanced features explained in this chapter are available only in KnowageBD and KnowageSI products

 Let us suppose to enter, with end user credentials, the data management area clicking on the **Workspace** icon from BI functionalities menu as shown in figure below and the **Data** section of the window.